-A candidate for the Master of Education or Master of Music degree with a specialty area in Music Education must hold a valid teacher's certificate in the field of graduate specialization issued by the Louisiana State Department of Education or its equivalent.
-The only exceptions to this regulation are the candidates for the Master of Education degree with majors in Counseling, Instructional Technology, Non-School Emphasis in Administration and Supervision, and Special Education.
+A candidate for the Master of Education or Master of Music degree with a specialty area in Music Education must hold a valid teacher's certificate issued by the Louisiana State Department of Education or its equivalent.
+The only exceptions to this regulation are the candidates for the Master of Education degree with majors in Counseling and Instructional Technology, Non-School Emphasis in Administration and Supervision.